tc39/proposal-record-tuple/tutorial/en.md

 console.log("c2 at origin?", isAtOrigin(c2)); // true
 ```

-And you can obviously store any other value in there:
+And you can store any other value in a record:

 ```js